Two's company, three's a mob: Mob programming

 Increment project version from Travis

-posted on 29 November 2016 in programming
+posted on 29 November 2016 in engineering

 Can you effectively use GitHub and Travis for continuous delivery?
 You sure can, but managing the version number can be difficult, here’s a way to automatically increment the patch number on every deployment from Travis.